High Asset Divorce in Texas

 Texas is a community property state, which means that all assets acquired by either spouse during marriage are considered eligible to be divided upon divorce.
 Therefore, it is critical to structure your marital estate in a way that clearly keeps your separate, individual property apart from community assets.

-Working with accountants, QDRO specialists and other financial experts, our legal team can help you take steps to protect your assets and future lifestyle.
+Working with accountants, QDRO specialists, and other financial experts, our legal team can help you take steps to protect your assets and future lifestyle.
 Examples of the things that must be considered are:

 • Keeping any inheritance in accounts with only your name and kept separate, as opposed to joint accounts